 Hugh Griffith is our co-founder and has served as our Chief Executive Officer and as a member of our board of directors since our operations began in March 2008.
-In addition, he currently serves as a non-executive director of Thirty Holdings Limited and its wholly owned subsidiary, EdixoMed Limited, and MedAnnex Limited, biotech companies which he co-founded in 2009.
-He also serves as director of Alida Capital International, a biotech business angel syndicate that he formed in 2009.
+In addition, he currently serves as a non-executive director of Thirty Holdings Limited, EdixoMed Limited and MedAnnex Limited.
 Prior to founding NuCana, Mr. Griffith was Chief Operating Officer of Bioenvision, Inc., a biopharmaceutical company, from July 2004 until December 2007, when it was acquired by Genzyme Corporation (now Sanofi).
 He previously served as Commercial Director of Bioenvision, Inc. from September 2002 to June 2004.
-Before that, Mr. Griffith held several senior commercial positions at Quantanova Limited, a biopharmaceutical company, from January 2002 to July 2002, Abbott Laboratories (now AbbVie Inc.) from October 1995 to December 2001 and Warner-Lambert Company (now Pfizer Inc.) from April 1992 to October 1995.
+Before that, Mr. Griffith held several senior commercial positions at Quantanova Limited, a biopharmaceutical company, from January 2002 to July 2002, Abbot Laboratories (now AbbVie Inc.) from October 1995 to December 2001 and Warner-Lambert Company (now Pfizer Inc.) from April 1992 to October 1995.
 He currently serves on the advisory board of the Scottish Lifesciences Association.
-Mr. Griffith received an M.B.A. from Cardiff Business School and a B.Sc.
+In 2018, Mr. Griffith received a lifetime achievement award for 'Outstanding Contribution to Life Sciences' by the Scottish Government.
+Mr. Griffith is a named inventor on over 80 patents and over 135 pending patent applications.
+He received an M.B.A. from Cardiff Business School and a B.Sc.
 Honours in Biology from the University of Stirling.
 We believe that Mr. Griffith possesses specific attributes that qualify him to serve as a member of our board of directors, including the perspective and experience he brings as our Chief Executive Officer, which provides historic knowledge of our company, operational expertise and continuity to our board of directors, and his significant experience in the biopharmaceutical industry in positions including chief executive officer, chief operating officer and executive director.